-To deliver Support Coordination Levels 1 and 2, you will be assessed against the Core Module and Module 4.
+To deliver Support Coordination Levels 1, 2 & 3, you will be assessed against the Core Module and Module 4.

 The Core Module covers Participant rights as well as the responsibilities of the provider.
 It will look at governance and operational management, risk management, and your feedback and complaints procedures.
 Some examples of outcomes an auditor will be looking for in this module are;

 - Each Participant accesses supports that respect and protect their dignity and right to privacy.

 - Each Participant accesses supports that respect their culture, diversity, values and beliefs.